Our Terms and Conditions

 Do I have to share a room?

 No. Our workshops and domestic tours are generally tuition only pricing.
-However, on international tours, we including lodging, at a per person, sharing price.
+However, on international tours, (and Alaska cruise) we including lodging, at a per person, sharing price.
 Internationally, many single rooms cost more than a double, and that price will be reflected in a single supplement charge if you wish to stay in a room by yourself.
 Full information will be disclosed on international tour pages.